-Staying up to unholy hours is an art from I have perfected from conception.
+Staying up to unholy hours is an art form I have perfected from conception.
 It was well enough in college, but I now teach college and have an electric bill in my name and probably should act like it every now and then.
-Adulthood as a self-employed person means I battle late-night tendencies constantly, sitting down to early-evening work with the rest of intentions and sliding down a scale of slow but consistently growing failure:
+Adulthood as a self-employed person means I battle late-night tendencies constantly, sitting down to early-evening work with the best of intentions, then sliding down a scale of slow but consistently growing failure:

 PHASE ONE: “I will go to bed at 10 PM and arise at 5 AM for early yoga.
 That way I’ll have the rest of the day to work and won’t need to battle traffic.”

 PHASE TWO: “Well, if I make it until midnight I’ll have this chapter done and then that’ll be less I’ll need to do tomorrow.”